nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 ### Can you send people messages when there are unavailable?

 YES, you should.
 For anything that's not an emergency.
 Open issues, tag them, respond to their GitHub issues.
 Send them text on instant messaging app if you want.
-But, don't expect a response *right now*.
+But, don't expect a response until they are back.

 It's up to the responsibility of the person that's away to cut off notifications when they are away/concentrating.